 agree with the family any follow on actions

-- be able to communicate and ensure people, with varied levels of ability, understand information
+- communicate and ensure people, with varied levels of ability, understand information

-- listen and remain calm and impartial when dealing with children and families
+- listen and remain calm and impartial when dealing with families

 - respect differing views of individuals and work in a non judgmental way